PublicDataWorks/complaint-manager/doc/adr/004-use-server-sent-events-for-notifications.md

 We need a way to push messages from backend to React frontend in order to support notification functionality.

 We are looking for something that is relatively easy to setup.
-We would like like the technology to handle disconnects and simplify retires.
+We would like the technology to handle disconnects and simplify retires.
 We want to ensure the security of any solution we select.

 ## Decision